kimberzhu/EPICV2-Deconvolution/README.md

  - reassign_minfi_funcs_EpicV2.R reassigns two minfi functions (.isEpic and combineArrays) to detect EpicV2 array data, and to load the appropriate annotation
  - process_array_EpicV2.R is adapted from @nloyfer's process_array.R.
 It has been changed to:
       1. Run reassign_minfi_funcs_EpicV2.R after loading in minfi
-      2. Only load in samples from peripheral blood in the case of batches with mixed sample origins.
+      2. Only load in cfDNA samples in the case of batches with mixed sample types.
-      3. Exclude the use of a reference sample (since the whole blood samples are being processed and normalized as a group, a ref sample is no longer necessary).
+      3. Exclude the use of a reference sample (since cfDNA samples are being processed and normalized as a group, a ref sample is no longer necessary).

  - To run: `Rscript process_array_kitzhu2.R ./idats/ ./Blood_Decon_LoyferMethod.csv`